hliljegren/yapl/README.md

   field
-- **class_date_part** (defaults to "yapl-date-") The class for the date part used when splitting date into multiple parts (See date*format below) The class have the unit added to the class name.
+- **class_date_part** (defaults to "yapl-date-") The class for the date part used when splitting date into multiple parts (See date-format below) The class have the unit added to the class name.
-  I.e. using the default value the year will have a class of
+  I.e. using the default value the year will have a class of _yapl-date-year_
-  \_yapl-date-year*
 - **class_content** (defaults to "yapl-content") The class for the content field.
 - **class_excerpt** (defaults to "yapl-excerpt") The class for the